hasanmova/duplicate-title-validate/readme.txt

 - **URL Slug Reminder:** Prompts users to verify and update the URL slug for consistency.
 - **Localization Support:** Fully translated into English and Persian, with options to add other languages.
 - **Editor Compatibility:** Functions smoothly with both Gutenberg and Classic Editor.

+### New in Version 1.6
+- **Restructured Plugin Architecture:** The plugin has been rebuilt for better performance, scalability, and maintainability.
+- **Previously Used Titles Display:** Now you can view titles that have been used before, helping you avoid unintentional duplication.
+- **Dashboard Widget for Similar Titles:** A new dashboard widget identifies similar or potentially duplicate titles based on advanced rules, allowing you to review and edit them easily.
+- **Enhanced Editor Compatibility:** Improved integration with both Gutenberg and Classic Editor for a seamless editing experience.

 == Installation ==